The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 We acknowledge our duty of care to ensure a safe place to work and visit for our staff, customers and visitors.
 We aim to achieve this through compliance with the safety laws in each of the countries in which we operate.
 We will, where reasonably practicable, follow UK standards, guidance and codes of good practice where these offer enhanced standards of health and safety.

 Health and safety is everyone’s responsibility as well as being a particular responsibility for all levels of management.
 The British Council expects everyone to be aware of their role in workplace safety.

-We aim to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation in order to achieve good standards of health and safety.
+We aim to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation in order to achieve high standards of health and safety.

 The British Council is committed to:

 - achieving and maintaining good practice standards in its health and safety performance

 - providing specialist, dedicated safety, health and fire advice across its global operations